mergado/docs/_posts/2016-03-29-authorization.md

    &grant_type=authorization_code
    ```
 2. Authorization server redirects to the given redirection URI with a newly created authorization code (e.g. `https://app.mergado.com/?code=jkl`).
-3. A client (application) send a POST request to `https://app.mergado.com/oauth2/token/` with the following JSON encoded fields:
+3. A client (application) sends a POST request to `https://app.mergado.com/oauth2/token/` with the following JSON encoded fields:
     + `client_id` -- An OAuth client ID.
     + `client_secret` -- An OAuth secret key.
     + `redirect_uri` -- Redirection URI to which the authorization server will send the end-user back once access is granted (or denied).